syakirharis25/rust/README.md

 If you need to edit multiple same thing using Atom text editor, then you can try hit **Ctrl + Alt** buttons on your keyboard, mouse click on the selection, and start editing.

 Rust has two distinct terms that relate to the module system: **crate** and **module**.
 A crate is synonymous with a ‘library’ or ‘package’ in other languages.
 Hence **_Cargo_** as the name of Rust’s package management tool: you ship your crates to others with Cargo.
 Crates can produce an executable or a library, depending on the project.
+Each crate has an implicit root module that contains the code for that crate.

 GitHub formatting
 ---